zeek/zeek/script-reference/operators.rst

 Only the following kinds of type casts are supported currently:

-- Broker values (i.e., :bro:see:`Broker::Data` values returned from
+- Broker values (i.e., :zeek:see:`Broker::Data` values returned from
-  functions such as :bro:id:`Broker::data`) can be casted to their corresponding Bro script types.
+  functions such as :zeek:id:`Broker::data`) can be casted to their corresponding Bro script types.
 - A value of declared type "any" can be casted to its actual underlying type.
 - All values can be casted to their declared types (i.e., this is a no-op).